sinbad/UEScripts/doc/DataSync.md

                : (should be root of project)
-  -prune       : Clean up versions of the data older than the latest -force       : Copy ALL BuiltData files regardless of size/timestamp checks -nocloseeditor : Don't close UE4 editor (this will prevent download of updated files) -dryrun      : Don't perform any actual actions, just report on what you would do -verbose     : Print more information
+  -prune       : Clean up versions of the data older than the latest -force       : Copy ALL BuiltData files regardless of size/timestamp checks -nocloseeditor : Don't close Unreal editor (this will prevent download of updated files) -dryrun      : Don't perform any actual actions, just report on what you would do -verbose     : Print more information
   -help        : Print this help